ifan168/RevitBatchProcessor/README.md

   For an Excel file this means the first column of each row contains a file path.

-  For a Text file this means each line contains a file path.
+  For a Text file this means each line contains a file path,and adding support for Revit RSN (Revit Server Network).

   For example:
   ```